realworldocaml/book/en/files-modules-and-programs.md

 The decision of whether a given type should be abstract or concrete is an important one.
-Abstract types give you more control over how values are created and accessed, and makes it easier to enforce invariants beyond the what is enforced by the type itself; concrete types let you expose more detail and structure to client code in a lightweight way.
+Abstract types give you more control over how values are created and accessed, and make it easier to enforce invariants beyond what is enforced by the type itself; concrete types let you expose more detail and structure to client code in a lightweight way.
 The right choice depends very much on the context.

 ### The `include` statement ###